 Grated Parmesan cheese for topping

 Melt the butter in large sauté pan and sauté green onions and garlic until softened.
 Season with whichever dried seasonings you prefer.
-(I prefer my go to Herbs de Provence.
-The original recipe calls for thyme and I think Italian seasonings work just as well.)
-Combine the onion mixture with remaining ingredients in the pan away from heat and pour into a 2 quart casserole dish.
+(My go-to seasonings is Herbs de Provence.
+The original recipe calls for thyme and (I think) Italian seasonings work just as well.)
+Combine the onion mixture with remaining ingredients in the pan away from heat and pour into a 2-quart casserole dish.
 Cover and set overnight.
 Bring mixture to room temperature.
 Preheat oven to 350.
 Bake dip 20-30 minutes until the cheese bubbles.
 If desired, sprinkle with Parmesan cheese and broil until golden brown and crunchy (about 4 minutes at the end of baking).
 Serve warm with tortilla chips and watch it disappear.